yashraj280718/ApexPlanet_Task1_Cybersecurity/linux-commands-cheatsheet.md

-# Linux Commands Cheat Sheet for Task 1
+# Linux Commands Cheat Sheet

 This cheat sheet covers the **foundational Linux commands** you learned during Task 1 (Days 1–12) of the ApexPlanet internship.
 Use it as a quick reference for file navigation, permissions, package management, networking basics, cryptography exercises, and tool usage.